efriel94/ef_blog/menu/about.md

 - Security challenges & CTFs.
 You can view my [WeChall profile](https://www.wechall.net/profile/un5h4d0w) which shows all the websites/platforms I use.
 - Embedded Linux/Embedded Systems
 - Network Architecture and Security
+- Hold the rank of Contributor on Xilinx
 - Contribute to the <a href="https://stats.foldingathome.org/donor/73291172" target="_blank">Folding@home</a> project.
 A project where you donate some computing resources for the advancement of medical research and the development of new vaccines, most particulary COVID-19. <a href="{{ site.github.url}}/assets/img/foldingathome.png">Here's what a COVID-19 simulation looks like.</a>